Lysichiton americanus: Description

 The plant grows from rhizomes that measure 30 cm or longer, and 2.5 to 5 cm in diameter.
 The short-stalked leaves are the largest of any native plant in the region, 30–150 cm long and 10–70 cm wide when mature.
 Its flowers are produced in a spadix contained within a 7–12 cm large, bright yellow or yellowish green spathe atop a 30–50 cm stalk.
 The flowers are numerous and densely packed.
 It is among the first flowers to bloom in late winter or early spring (typically March–July).
 Unlike the genus Symplocarpus (which includes S. foetidus, the eastern skunk cabbage), the flowers of Lysichiton species do not produce heat, although this is widely and incorrectly said to be the case.

 Distribution

 Lysichiton americanus is found from Kodiak Island and Cook Inlet, Alaska south through British Columbia, Washington, Oregon, and Northern California as far south as Santa Cruz County.
-Isolated populations are also found in northeastern Washington, northern Idaho, Montana, and Wyoming.
+Isolated populations are also found in northeastern Washington, Idaho, Montana, and Wyoming.

 The plant was introduced into cultivation in the United Kingdom in 1901 and has escaped to become naturalized in marshy areas in Britain and Ireland, for example in Hampshire and Surrey, including Wisley Gardens, and in the north and west of the UK.
 Once established in an area, it can be very difficult to control.
 In 2016, it was classified by the European Union as an invasive species.
 This implies that this species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the whole of the European Union.